—

 Added

-Shrine.upload_responsetoupload_endpointplugin for handling uploads inside a custom controller.
+Shrine.upload_responseto upload_endpoint plugin for handling uploads inside a custom controller.
 This allows authenticating uploads on the controller level:

 rb # config/routes.rb (Rails) Rails.application.routes.draw do # ... post "/images/upload" => "uploads#image" end “‘rb # app/controllers/uploads_controller.rb (Rails) class UploadsController < ApplicationController def image authenticate_user!